How Our Mood Affects Our Dogs

 We think our dogs are being passive aggressive during such occasions, but the truth is that everything your pup was doing in this scenario was an effort to get you to relax.
 Dogs are excellent as sensing tension and stress.
 In the dog world, such tension would usually lead to an altercation, so your dog wants to calm you as quickly as possible.
 The only problem is that you aren't versed in dog language.
 Slow movements, lack of eye contact, an wide-arcing approach, slow yawns, half-closed eyes, and sniffing the ground or pretending to do something else are all signals that tell other dogs to please calm down.
 And they work too!
 Usually other dogs will respond by mimicking these same techniques.
 It's the same as when we ask a friend who is agitated to breathe deeply or sit down with us.

+We know we can easily make our dogs excited by jumping up and down and smiling and saying their name.
+We've seen them cower if we yell.
+But we often don't realize how our mood affects our dogs when we are in less excited states.
 Even when we aren't aware that we're tense, our dogs know.
 So, if you see your dog doing any of these behaviors, your best bet is to try and relax.
 Clear your mind.
 Lower your shoulders.
 Maybe stop and sniff the flowers too.
-When you do, you'll notice how obedient your dog suddenly becomes.
+When you do, you'll notice how amiable your dog suddenly becomes.